The Old Lodge

 All bedrooms are en-suite.

 We consider our staff to be our greatest asset.
 Our enthusiastic, caring and well trained staff team who are keen to make your stay at The Old Lodge a delightful experience in every way.
-We have a dedicated wedding manager, Nicola Evans, who is only too happy to help plan, organise and co-ordinate your perfect day.
+We have a dedicated wedding manager, Beth Spiller, who is only too happy to help plan, organise and coordinate your perfect day.
 Our staff are a mix of ages and levels of experience to help offer you a vibrant and enjoyable experience.
-Our French Head Chef has many years of experience and believes in using local, seasonal produce and cooking it in a way that shows off its natural quality and flavour.
+Our traditional Head Chef who has been with us for 11 years has many years of experience and believes in using local, seasonal produce and cooking it in a way that shows off its natural quality and flavour.
 The Old Lodge is a place that you will want to return to again and again.